Robinhood Markets, Inc. to Pre - GuruFocus.com

-MENLO PARK, Calif., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Today, Robinhood Markets, Inc. ( HOOD) announced that it will be participating in the upcoming JMP Securities Technology Conference on March 7, 2023.
+MENLO PARK, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Today, Robinhood Markets, Inc. ( HOOD) announced that it will be participating in the upcoming Morgan Stanley Technology, Media & Telecom Conference on March 8, 2023.

-Robinhood CFO Jason Warnick is scheduled to present on Tuesday, March 7, 2023 at 4:00 PM ET / 1:00 PM PT.
+Robinhood CEO and Co-Founder Vlad Tenev is scheduled to present on Wednesday, March 8, 2023 at 2:35 PM ET / 11:35 AM PT.
 Interested parties may access a live audio webcast of the presentation by visiting the “Events” section of the company’s investor relations website at investors.robinhood.com.
 Following the presentation, a recording will be available for replay for at least 90 days on the same website.

 About Robinhood